Our Sustainability Risk Framework

 The Sustainability Risk Framework consists of:

-- Company exclusions;
+- Company exclusions; and

 - Country exclusions beyond mere compliance with international trade controls.